Coeliac disease: Blood tests

 Current medical guidelines recommend testing tissue transglutaminase 2 immunoglobulin A (TTG IgA) in those with suspected coeliac disease.
 Because IgA deficiency is more common in those with coeliac disease, guidelines recommend testing for IgA deficiency as a part of the diagnostic workup for coeliac disease.
 If an individual with IgA deficiency is getting tested for coeliac disease, immunoglobulin G (IgG) based tests such as deamidated gliadin peptide IgG (DGP IgG) or endomysial antibody (EMA) can be used instead of IgA-based tests.
-Antigliadin antibodies (AGA) and antireticulin antibodies (ARA) were historically used to test for coeliac disease, however due to the development of more accurate tests, they are no longer recommended.
-Due to the risk of false positive or negative serological tests and the consequences of leaving coeliac disease untreated or introducing unnecessary dietary restrictions in the case of a false positive, biopsies are used to confirm the diagnosis regardless of blood tests.
+Antigliadin antibodies (AGA) and antireticulin antibodies (ARA) were historically used to test for coeliac disease; however, due to the development of more accurate tests, they are no longer recommended.
+Due to the risk of false positive or negative serological tests and the consequences of leaving coeliac disease untreated or introducing unnecessary dietary restrictions.
+In the case of a false positive, biopsies are used to confirm the diagnosis regardless of blood test results.

-TG2 IgA has a high sensitivity (92.8%) and specificity (97.9%), is cost-efficient and widely available, making it the first choice for serological tests in the diagnosis of coeliac disease.
-Despite this, performance of the TG2 IgA test differs between labs and no formal standardisation between assays exists.
+TG2 IgA has a high sensitivity (92.8%) and specificity (97.9%), and is cost-efficient and widely available, making it the first choice for serological tests in the diagnosis of coeliac disease.
+Performance of the TG2 IgA test differs between labs and no formal standardisation between assays exists.
 The severity of small intestine damage generally correlates with the levels of TG2 IgA found in the blood, meaning that the sensitivity is lower in people who have less damage to their intestines.

-EMA has a lower sensitivity, but its specificity is near 100%.
-Because of the high specificity, EMA can be used to confirm coeliac disease in those who have borderline TG2 IgA levels.
-EMA testing is costly, hard to interpret and vulnerable to interobserver and inter-site variability.

-DGP IgG is used to evaluate coeliac disease in those with IgA-deficiency.
-Coeliac disease is more common in those with IgA-deficiency, so medical guidelines recommend that people being tested for coeliac disease are also tested for IgA-deficiency.
+EMA has a lower sensitivity, but its specificity is near 100%; it can be used to confirm coeliac disease in those who have borderline TG2 IgA levels.
+EMA testing is costly, hard to interpret, and vulnerable to inter-observer and inter-site variability.
+DGP IgG is used to evaluate coeliac disease in those with IgA deficiency.
+Coeliac disease is more common in those with IgA deficiency, so medical guidelines recommend that people being tested for coeliac disease are also tested for IgA deficiency.
 Because IgA-based tests are unreliable in those with IgA deficiency, IgG-based tests are used instead.
 These include EMA IgG, DGP IgG, and TTG IgA, which are less accurate than IgA testing.
+Multiparametric serological assays allowing simultaneous detection of TG2 IgA and total IgA have been proposed to improve screening efficiency for coeliac disease.
+A study evaluating the Polycheck ® Celiac IgA + total IgA test reported high sensitivity and specificity for TG2 IgA and total IgA measurements in coeliac disease diagnostics.

-A 2020 guideline by the European Society of Pediatric Gastroenterology, Hepatology, and Nutrition (ESPGHAN) suggests biopsy can be avoided in children who have symptoms of coeliac disease, TTG IgA levels ten times higher than normal, and a positive EMA antibody.
-However there is not enough evidence to suggest that a nonbiopsy approach can be used in adults.
+A 2020 guideline by the European Society of Paediatric Gastroenterology, Hepatology, and Nutrition (ESPGHAN) suggests biopsy can be avoided in children who have symptoms of coeliac disease, TTG IgA levels ten times higher than normal, and a positive EMA antibody.
+There is insufficient evidence to suggest that a nonbiopsy approach can be used in adults.
 Genetic testing is not needed to diagnose coeliac disease, but is sometimes used to clarify discrepancies between blood tests and histology.
 In those who have already started a gluten-free diet, HLA testing can help to determine whether a gluten challenge should be performed.